 President Macron of France first called for a new grouping of states to be known as the European Political Community in 2019, and offered more details of what he had in mind in a speech in May this year.

 The embryonic European Political Community is due to hold its first meeting in Prague on 6 and 7 October.
-UK Prime Minister Liz Truss has been invited but at the time of writing has not said whether she will attend.
+UK Prime Minister Liz Truss has been invited but at the time of writing she has not said whether she will attend.
 She is reported to be worried that the new bloc will be dominated by the EU and its institutions.
 Of course, it will and it would be unrealistic to expect anything else.
-She should nevertheless go, and she should not be afraid to offer a big idea or two of her own to shape the course of debate.
+She should however go, and she should not be afraid to offer a big idea or two of her own to shape the course of debate.
 EU Member States do not seem sufficiently in agreement to have a detailed blue-print they are determined to sell.
-She should not try to hijack Macron’s brainchild, but to secure a place for the UK alongside France and Germany in a “directorate” overseeing European security and defence.
+She should not try to hijack Macron's brainchild, but to secure a place for the UK alongside France and Germany in a “directorate” overseeing European security and defence.
 That is, after all, one of the objectives President Macron is seeking to achieve.
 If PM Truss does not go to Prague, it will be an opportunity lost.